Medicare Advantage Enrollment | How to Sign Up

 - Three months after your 65th birthday

-If you have group health insurance through your employer or your spouse’s employer, you may qualify to delay enrolling in Medicare Part A and Part B without facing late enrollment penalties.
+If you have group health insurance through your employer or your spouse’s employer, you may qualify to delay enrolling in Medicare Part A and Part B without late enrollment penalties.

 Medicare Advantage Enrollment Options